andy-schulz/thekla/docs/features/core/DEBUG.md

 ````

 As the name suggests the function wraps the Sleep activity into a Debug activity.
-When the Debug activity is executed the function passed the the ``.debug()`` method
+When the Debug activity is executed, it first calls the function passed to the ``.debug()`` method
-is executed first followed by the execution of the wrapped activity
+followed by the execution of the wrapped activity
 (here: the ``Sleep`` activity).

 The breakpoint can be set to the following line: